 - I Carry Naloxone sticker

-A great skill—some might say a very necessary skill for folks in recovery—is one of mindfulness.
-You can turn that racing brain into a center of quiet, even during turmoil.
-Here are some popular mindfulness gifts for loved ones in recovery.
+A great—some might say a very necessary—skill for folks in recovery is that of mindfulness.
+It allows a person can turn their racing brain into a center of quiet, even during turmoil.
+Here are some popular gifts to help your loved ones promote mindfulness and a sense of relaxation in recovery.

 - Books: If addiction is about escaping our thoughts, meditation is about turning to face them.
 Jon Kabat-Zinn’s classic “Wherever You Go, There You Are,” is a clear and practical introduction to the ways meditation can change how we respond to the world around us.

-- Journal: Another great gift is tools to journal, like a nice notebook, or a 5 Minute Gratitude Journal, or Daily Gratitude book.
+- Journal: Another great gift is tools to journal, like a nice notebook, a 5 Minute Gratitude Journal, or a Daily Gratitude book.

 Bookworm gifts